All fuel-injected engines, have fuel pressure regulators to maintain a regulated high-pressure level.

 The easiest way to test fuel pressure regulators, is with the use of a fuel pressure gauge.

 So, this test checks the operation of the fuel pressure regulator.
 And, makes sure it changes line pressure, in response to changes in engine vacuum.
-In addition, this is necessary to maintain the proper operating pressure, behind the injectors.
+In addition, this is necessary to maintain the correct operating pressure, behind the injectors.
 Also, to compensate for changes, in engine load.

 Testing With A Fuel Pressure Gauge

 With the engine running, disconnect the vacuum hose, from the pressure regulator.
-As a rule, fuel system pressure should increase, 8 to 10 psi, with the line disconnected.
+As a rule, fuel system pressure should increase, 8 to 10 (PSI), with the line disconnected.
 No change would indicate, a faulty pressure regulator, or a leaky or plugged vacuum line.

 Also, when the vacuum hose is disconnected from the regulator, check the inside of the hose for any wetness.
 Because, that would indicate, fuel is being sucked into the hose.
 There should be none.
 The diaphragm inside the regulator is leaking, if there is fuel in the hose.